 Town Hall, Council Chamber

 Please refer to the notice above for more information.
-The agenda for this meeting, with a link to the staff report, should be available on the Agendas and Minutes page by June 30, 2017.
+The agenda for this meeting, with a link to the Staff Report, should be available on the Agendas and Minutes page by September 1, 2017.

 Midtown Oakville is the area around the Oakville Station (GO, VIA and Oakville Transit).
 It includes all lands within the boundary defined by the QEW, Chartwell Road, Cornwall Road and Sixteen Mile Creek, and covers about 100 hectares.
 The Growth Plan for the Greater Golden Horseshoe identifies Midtown Oakville as an Urban Growth Centre and requires that it be planned to accommodate a minimum density of 200 residents and jobs per hectare by the year 2041.
 The town’s Livable Oakville Plan includes policies to enable development that would support a minimum of approximately 12,000 residents and 8,000 jobs in conformity with the Growth Plan.
 The existing policies were based on a conceptual transportation network pending further study.